-Employee's responsibilities
+Employee's responsibilities:

-- Ensure that they are familiar, and act in accordance, with the terms of the Policy. - Treat one another with dignity, respect and courtesy when carrying out their day-to-day duties. - Avoid participating in, or condoning, acts of bullying, harassment, victimisation or discriminatory behaviour in the work-place.
+- Ensure that they are familiar, and act in accordance, with the terms of the Policy. - Treat one another with dignity, respect and courtesy when carrying out their day-to-day duties.

-- Encourage individuals who are the subject of this behaviour to seek support and assistance through the informal and/or formal stages of this Policy. - Offer assistance to the complainant by providing truthful evidence in support of such complaints.
+- Avoid participating in, or condoning, acts of bullying, harassment, victimisation or discriminatory behaviour in the workplace. - Encourage individuals who are the subject of this behaviour to seek support and assistance through the informal and/or formal stages of this Policy. - Offer assistance to the complainant by providing truthful evidence in support of a complaint.

-Line Manager's responsibilities
+Line Manager's responsibilities:

-- Ensure that all staff and governors are made aware of the Policy and of their rights and responsibilities under it. - Ensure that all staff know how to access the Policy if they feel they have been subject to bullying or harassment or wish to support a colleague with the process. - Assist employees to understand the nature of this Policy compared to the Grievance Policy and the Speak Up! / Whistle Blowing Policy, and to follow the appropriate procedure, according to their needs. - Lead by example in promoting a culture where everybody is treated with dignity and respect. - Take appropriate action to eliminate bullying and harassment if this is witnessed in the workplace, regardless of whether a complaint has been made or not. - To be aware of trends and patterns of behaviour in school that may indicate that unwanted behaviour is taking place, even if a formal complaint has not been made. - Take allegations of bullying, harassment or other unwanted behaviour seriously and deal with them promptly, consistently, sympathetically and confidentially.
+- Ensure that all staff and governors are made aware of the Policy and of their rights and responsibilities under it. - Ensure that all staff know how to access the Policy if they feel they have been subject to bullying or harassment or wish to support a colleague with the process. - Assist employees to understand the nature of this Policy compared to the Grievance Policy and the Speak Up! / Whistle Blowing Policy, and to follow the appropriate procedure, according to their needs. - Lead by example in promoting a culture where everybody is treated with dignity and respect. - Take appropriate action to eliminate bullying and harassment if this is witnessed in the workplace, regardless of whether a complaint has been made or not. - To be aware of trends and patterns of behaviour in school that may indicate that unwanted behaviour is taking place, even if a formal complaint has not been made. - Take allegations of bullying, harassment or other unwanted behaviour seriously and deal with them promptly, consistently, sympathetically and confidentially. - Attend training in the steps taken to prevent sexual harassment in the workplace. - To ensure a good professional working environment while a complaint is being handled.